-Case Files Obstetrics and Gynecology, Third Edition, by Toy, et al. Published 2009.
-ISBN: 978-0-07-160580-9 uWise (available online via APGO, see Bb for access information): This is a supplemental student learning tool consisting of case examples and two tests.
-These are not required and not part of your grade, but it is strenuously recommended that you take these tests once in week 3 and again in week 5.
+Obstetrics and Gynecology for Medical Students (7th edition) by Beckmann, et al. Published April 2013.
+ISBN-10: 9781451144314 uWise (available online via APGO, see Bb for access information): This is a supplemental student learning tool consisting of sample quizzes.
+These are not required and not part of your grade, but it is strenuously recommended that you take these quizzes each week.
 These will be very beneficial in preparation for your SHELF exam.
 Please refer to Blackboard for instructions.